Armondo Linus Acosta

-Armondo Linus Acosta is an American filmmaker, screenwriter, cinematographer, producer, consultant, designer and meditation master known as Baba Ganapati.
-With his career spanning over six decades, Acosta is best known for his motion picture Romeo.Juliet and most recently The Last Supper: The Living Tableau, a film recreation of Leonardo da Vinci's The Last Supper, with cinematographer Vittorio Storaro, Dante Ferretti as production designer and Francesca Lo Schiavo as set decorator.
+Armondo Linus Acosta (born 1938) is an American filmmaker, screenwriter, and cinematographer.
+He directed the 1990 film Romeo.Juliet and The Last Supper: The Living Tableau, a film recreation of Leonardo da Vinci's The Last Supper.
+Acosta’s career includes work in feature films, television, and visual design.

 Career

-As an A&R (Artist and Repertoire) and design consultant, Acosta created and designed LP album covers for producer Richard Bock, founder of Pacific Jazz Records (known in the 1960s as World Pacific Records).
+Acosta began his career in artist and repertoire and design consulting, creating album covers for producer Richard Bock, founder of Pacific Jazz Records (known in the 1960s as World Pacific Records).

-From 1958 through 1963, Acosta worked with Roger Corman.
-Alongside Francis Ford Coppola, Acosta worked as a visual consultant on The Young Racers and Battle Beyond the Sun.
-Learning the trade through different assignments, Acosta participated in various Corman film projects including The Haunted Palace.
+From 1958 to 1963, Acosta collaborated with Roger Corman.
+Alongside Francis Ford Coppola, he served as a visual consultant on The Young Racers and Battle Beyond the Sun.
+Acosta also contributed to The Haunted Palace.

-In 1962, Acosta was appointed Filmic Designer for the variety show "The Lively Ones."
+In 1962, Acosta was the film designer for the NBC variety show "The Lively Ones."
 The show, sponsored by Ford Motor Company, aired for two seasons on NBC.
-That same year, Pope John XXIII commissioned Acosta to create, write and design a series of ten short feature films illustrating the Psalms.
+That same year, Pope John XXIII commissioned Acosta to create, write, and design a series of ten short feature films illustrating the Psalms.
 Acosta worked with Family Theater Productions and cinematographer James Crabe.
 The Psalms collection was screened in the Vatican Pavilion at the 1964 New York World's Fair.
-One of the short films, The Soldier, featuring the then young William Shatner, was screened at the 1964 Venice Film Festival.
+One of the short films, The Soldier, featuring William Shatner, was screened at the 1964 Venice Film Festival.
 The Soldier won awards in the international film festival circuit, along with receiving industry recognition.

 In 1967, Acosta was named the head of the newly formed Crewe Co.
-Films Inc. Chairman Robert Crewe announced the appointment saying that it was the company's entry into the motion pictures.
+Films Inc. Chairman Robert Crewe announced the appointment and declared the company's entry into the motion picture industry.

 Acosta was represented for over three decades by show business agent Dennis Selinger of ICM London.